-Whether you watch the Super Bowl for the football, for the commercials or as just as a reason to drink beer and eat your weight in food, you can always have fun getting together with friends and making it into a potluck occasion.
+Whether you watch the Super Bowl for the football, the halftime show, for the commercials or as just as a reason to drink beer and eat your weight in food, you can always have fun getting together with friends and making it into a potluck occasion.

-Check out the best recipes for your Super Bowl celebrations:
+Check out 30 of the best Super Bowl food ideas for your celebrations:

 These crispy battered and fried cauliflower bites tossed in homemade buffalo sauce are a great vegetarian alternative to buffalo chicken wings.